Skip to main content

 Is The Holland good for a special occasion?

 • Yes, with the right expectations.
 The Holland holds a Michelin Plate (2025), which means the cooking clears a genuine quality bar.
-At ££, it is an affordable special occasion , a birthday dinner with friends or a relaxed anniversary lunch fits the room well.
+At ££, it is an affordable special occasion, a birthday dinner with friends or a relaxed anniversary lunch fits the room well.
 Do not book it expecting fine-dining formality; book it because you want a warm, well-run pub with food that delivers.
 For a more formal occasion, CORE by Clare Smyth or The Ledbury will better match the moment.

 What should a first-timer know about The Holland?

-• It is a functioning pub first, restaurant second , and that is the point.
+• It is a functioning pub first, restaurant second, that is the point.
 The seasonal menu is the main draw, with Michelin noting the pork collar and almond tart as dishes to prioritise.
 At ££ on Earls Court Road, W8 6EB, it is easy to reach from Earls Court or High Street Kensington stations.
 Walk-ins are part of the culture, but a reservation is sensible if you are coming specifically to eat.

 What are alternatives to The Holland in London?

-• Marksman in Hackney is the closest comparator: Michelin-recognised, pub-format, food-serious, and priced similarly.
+• Marksman in Hackney is the closest comparator: Michelin-recognised, pub-format, food-serious, priced similarly.
 Llewelyn's in Herne Hill runs a comparable neighbourhood-first register.
 If you want to step up in formality and price, Dinner by Heston Blumenthal covers Traditional British cooking at ££££ with full restaurant infrastructure.
 For a broader sweep, see our full London restaurants guide.

 Is the tasting menu worth it at The Holland?